 A collection of data should help you figure out a detailed target customer profile.
 Using this information will help you create more targeted copy and imagery that appeals to the right people so you can really make the most of your investment.

 Your ads have to solve problems or provide a benefit for consumers.
 People aren’t going to believe in your business or products if you don’t explain why it would improve or better their life.
-A good ad can make any product or service seem necessary to the right audience.
+A good ad can make any product or service seem necessary for the right audience.

 Tracking Your Ads

 Advertising will not get you very far if you can’t track them.
 If you can’t tell whether or not your ads are working, there would be no point in trying something else.
 You have to see what works and what doesn’t in order to improve and build better ads.
 With Google AdWords and Facebook ads, you get a myriad of stats that tell you what is working and what isn’t working.
-It may take a few tries before you get it just right, but having access to these stats will help to you to fine-tune your ad campaign so you win and take all.
+It may take a few tries before you get it just right, but having access to these stats will help you to fine-tune your ad campaign so you win and take all.

 When to Advertise

 If you’re a small business advertising on a budget, timing is everything.
 If you design swimwear and decide to disperse ads evenly year-round, you might find that the winter month ads are hurting more than helping.
 Season change creates a flux in sales.
 Holidays come with ads galore, but for a reason.
-If you’re in retail and you’re not advertising before black Friday, you’re just rolling out the red carpet for the competition.
+If you’re in retail and you’re not advertising before Black Friday, you’re just rolling out the red carpet for the competition.
 However, if you’re throwing money into ads that are just not working, it could be the “when” that’s causing all the trouble.

 Branding is Everything

 Ronald McDonald didn’t get to be the celebrity he is today through high grades in clown school.
 No, Ronald McDonald was a direct product of effective branding.
-Because of the unique and identifiable image of the McDonald’s brand, young children know what business he represents within seconds of seeing his red hair and big smile.
+Because of the unique and identifiable image of the McDonald’s brand, young children know what business he represents within seconds of seeing his red hair and a big smile.
 To create a successful ad campaign, you must be able to set yourself apart from others in your industry.
-Color, imagery, copy, slogans and logos are what separate you from every other Joe in your industry.
+Color, imagery, copy, slogans, and logos are what separate you from every other Joe in your industry.
 If people know your brand, they already have a basis of trust that the competitors have yet to earn.

 Rather than changing your brand image all the time, find something unique that will appeal to customers over and over again.
 Sure, you might get bored of seeing it, but for customers, it will establish familiarity.